sagecodes/intro-to-sql/README.md

 |  3 | Aniseed Syrup  | 1  | 2  |  12 - 550 ml bottles | 10  |

-Filter data example:
+Filter data table example:

-Rearrange example:
+Rearrange table example:

-Note that this isn't actually changing the database.
-You're just choosing what to look at.
+*Note:* This isn't actually changing the database.
+You're just choosing what and how to look at the data.

-Same data can be used in diffent ways acrros applications
+The same database can be used in diffent ways acrros applications at the same time.

 - Website could be pulling data to show your purchase history
 - An analyst could be pulling the data to learn what the most popular item is